Contrast-Security-OSS/docs/content/installation/setup/installation/InstallingDistributedContrast.md

 Once you have launched the installer, you will be presented with several questions.
 Please select the **Application Server Only** installation option when prompted.
 Provide the compressed file you created in the previous section and follow the onscreen steps.

-> **NOTE:** Pay particularly close attention to the value used for the TeamServer URL.
+> **Note:** Pay particularly close attention to the value used for the TeamServer URL.
 This is the URL that client agents will use to communicate back to the TeamServer.
 Please set this value to a TeamServer host or load balancer that is reachable by your agent hosts.

 After the installation is complete, the TeamServer will perform its initial configuration and can take 2-3 minutes to fully start up.
 You can check the status of startup by watching `server.log` and `contrast.log`.
 Once the server has started successfully you will see something similar to the following in `server.log`:
 ```